build-on-aws/content/posts/AIX-BuildOn/04-shapley-values/index.md

 ---
-layout: AIX-Intro-B3.ipynb
-title: A Gentle Introduction to AI Explainability - part 3: LIME Example
+title:
-description: LIME Example.
+description:
 tags:
   - AI Explainability
   - AI Fairness
   - Machine Learning
   - Artificial Intelligence
+  - shapley values
-  - LIME
+  - SHAP
 authorGithubAlias: cyrusmv
 authorName: Cyrus Vahid
 date: 2022-07-08
 ---

-# # A Gentle Introduction to AI Explainability - part 4: Shapley values
-In the [previous](02-lime.md) segment of this publication, we learned about LIME as a feature attribution method, with the drawback that finding the right hyperparameters for kernel width and model complexity could be rather arbitrary.
+In the [previous](02-lime) segment of this publication, we learned about LIME as a feature attribution method, with the drawback that finding the right hyperparameters for kernel width and model complexity could be rather arbitrary.
 We are going to use Shapely values to find a unique solution to solving LIME's optimization equation.
 Before that, we need to understand the theory behind Shapley values and how there are calculated.
-If you are familiar with the concept, you can skip to the next [post](06-shap.md).
+If you are familiar with the concept, you can skip to the next [post](06-shap).
 In order to understand SHAP method for explainability, we need to first understand Shapley values.
 This post gives a quick introducory overview as a theoretical minima into Shapley values in the context of game theory.

 ## Cooperative n-person games